-Step 5: Disinfection of sweet potato seed
+Step 5: Washing of sweet potato seed

 Sweet potato seed may be washed or remain unwashed prior to planting depending on the grower's practices.
 If sweet potatoes are required to be soilless before entering the greenhouse they can be washed by hand or through a washing line with water.
 Care must be taken to avoid damaging the skin and sprouts of the sweet potato seed.
+It is recommended that sweet potato seeds not be washed prior to planting since it could lead to rotting of the seed potato.
+If washing is necessary, please contact authors for further options to prevent rotting.